dms-viz/dms-viz-docs/visualizing-data/web-tool-api/index.md

 - ### `Color`

   The color of the molecules.
-All of the molecules for a given component will be the same color with the exeption ligands which can be colored by their element.
+All of the molecules for a given component will be the same color, however, ligands can be colored by element.

 - ### `Opacity`

   The opacity of the component.
-This can be helpful for illustrating the molecular structure with the `metric` superimposed on the surface of the protein.
+This can help illustrate the molecular structure with the `metric` superimposed on the surface of the protein.

 ## Interaction